Charles K. Graham: Postbellum career

 After the war, Graham returned to New York and resumed the practice of civil engineering.
+From 1873 to 1875, he was chief engineer of the dock department.
 From 1878 to 1883, he was surveyor of the port of New York.
+He held the post of naval officer from 1883 to 1885.
+He also worked with the Broadway Pavement Commission and the Beach Pneumatic Transit Company.

+Personal life

+Graham married Mary.
+His wife died in 1888.

-He died of pneumonia in Lakewood, New Jersey, April 15, 1889, and is buried in Woodlawn Cemetery, The Bronx, New York City.
+He died of pneumonia at the Laurel House in Lakewood, New Jersey, on April 15, 1889.
+He was buried in Woodlawn Cemetery, The Bronx, New York City.